triton-inference-server/server/docs/models_and_schedulers.rst

 ----------------

-With respect to Triton's schedulers, a *stateless* model (or stateless custom backend) does not maintain state between inference requests.
+With respect to Triton's schedulers, a *stateless* model (or stateless backend) does not maintain state between inference requests.
 Each inference performed on a stateless model is independent of all other inferences using that model.

 Examples of stateless models are CNNs such as image classification and object detection.
 The :ref:`default scheduler